guestgetter/kyleguilfoyle-website/DEPLOYMENT.md

 git add .
 git commit -m "Update Notion content"

-# 3. Push to deploy
+# 3. Push to current branch
+git push origin seo-recovery

+# 4. Merge to main for production (if needed)
+git checkout main
+git merge seo-recovery
 git push origin main
 ```

-## Setting Up GitHub Secrets (Optional)

-For the GitHub Actions workflow to work with Notion, you need to add these secrets to your GitHub repository:

-1. Go to your GitHub repository
-2. Click Settings → Secrets and variables → Actions
-3. Add these secrets:
-   - `NOTION_TOKEN`: Your Notion integration token
-   - `NOTION_DATABASE_ID`: Your Notion database ID

 ## Workflow

 1. **Edit content in Notion** - Make your changes, add new articles, update existing ones
 2. **Run deploy command** - `npm run deploy` from your local machine
+3. **Merge to main** - If you want changes live, merge `seo-recovery` to `main`
-3. **Wait for deployment** - Digital Ocean will automatically rebuild and deploy (usually takes 2-3 minutes)
+4. **Wait for deployment** - Digital Ocean will automatically rebuild and deploy (usually takes 2-3 minutes)
-4. **Check your live site** - Your changes should be live!
+5. **Check your live site** - Your changes should be live!

 ## Troubleshooting

 - **"You have uncommitted changes"**: Commit or stash your local changes first
 - **Build fails**: Check that your `.env` file has the correct Notion credentials
 - **Deploy fails**: Check Digital Ocean deployment logs in your dashboard
+- **Changes not live**: Make sure you've merged to `main` branch or changed deployment branch in Digital Ocean

 ## Current Setup

 - **Source**: Notion database + local content in `src/`
 - **Build**: Generates static files in `public/`
 - **Deploy**: Digital Ocean serves files from `public/`
-- **Trigger**: Push to `main` branch
+- **Trigger**: Push to `main` branch (currently you're on `seo-recovery`)

+## Automatic Workflow (Future)

+The GitHub Actions workflow is set up to automatically build when you push to `main`.
+Once you merge `seo-recovery` to `main`, any future pushes to `main` will automatically:
+1. Sync Notion content
+2. Build the site
+3. Deploy to production